xmldom/xmldom/readme.md

 ![Related specifications](docs/specs.svg)

 ### DOM Parsing and Serialization

-From the [W3C DOM Parsing and Serialization (WD 2016)](https://www.w3.org/TR/2016/WD-DOM-Parsing-20160517/) xmldom provides an implementation for the interfaces
+From the [W3C DOM Parsing and Serialization (WD 2016)](https://www.w3.org/TR/2016/WD-DOM-Parsing-20160517/) `xmldom` provides an implementation for the interfaces:
 - `DOMParser`
 - `XMLSerializer`

-The implementation behaves differently than specified in the spec.
+Note that there are some known deviations between this implementation and the W3 specifications.

 Note: [The latest version of this spec](https://w3c.github.io/DOM-Parsing/) has the status "Editors Draft", since it is under active development.
 One major change is that [the definition of the `DOMParser` interface has been moved to the HTML spec](https://w3c.github.io/DOM-Parsing/#the-domparser-interface)